simple-json-schema/simple-json-schema/json-schema.md

 ]
 ```

-If we the same instance were evaluated, but without strict schema semantics, the
+If we the same instance were evaluated, but without strict instance semantics,
-final element of the above array of errors would not be present.
+the final element of the above array of errors would not be present.

 ### Values form